Xenofox5/Black-Myth-Wukong-Build-Simulator/README.md

 # Black-Myth-Wukong-Build-Simulator v0.3

 This is just a simple test, nothing serious.
-I plan on working on this as a side hobby til December.
+I originally planned on working on this as a side hobby but lost motivation.

 Version 0.1 (20/10/2024):
 Added weapon selection and attributes